patrickFuerst/human_life_exp/Data_insights.md

 One has to keep in mind that most of the data we are dealing here are estimates!
 For example the a report on how to estimate Life Expectancy can be found here https://www.who.int/healthinfo/statistics/LT_method.pdf

+Also the data of the WorldBank sometimes contains interpolated cells!
+They are marked seperate in the online database.

 ## Learned Lesson: